Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Simulation Techniques

 In the Markov limit one sets in Eq. (\ref{Eq:heom2rd}) $\rho_m^I(\tau)\to \rho_m^I(t)$, leading to the conventional time-local Redfield master equation

 This equation can be easily solved in the time domain with the help of Eq. (\ref{Eq:cdcp}) through the use of the auxiliary operator

 This substitution transforms Eq. (\ref{Eq:redfield}) into

-Due to the strong non-Markovian effects (see Fig. \ref{fig:fig2}) of the bath considered in the present paper, the Redfield master equation becomes invalid.
-Therefore, the HEOM approach can been seen as an infinite-order extension of the Redfield-plus/Redfield approximation \cite{xu17,xu2018convergence,trushechkin2019higher}.
+The HEOM approach can been seen as an infinite-order extension of the Redfield-plus/Redfield approximation \cite{xu17,xu2018convergence,trushechkin2019higher}.
 This allows us to reveal consistently the impact of higher order system-reservoir correlations which are particularly subtle for heat currents.